Cozy Dolan (1910s outfielder)

 In the final series of the 1924 season, the Giants were playing the Philadelphia Phillies at the Polo Grounds and battling for the pennant with the Brooklyn Dodgers.
 Giants outfielder Jimmy O'Connell offered Phillies shortstop Heinie Sand $500 to throw the games.
 Sand rejected the bribe and reported it to Phillies manager Art Fletcher.
 It eventually led to the lifetime suspension of O'Connell and Dolan, who was a coach for the Giants, by Commissioner Landis, although future-Hall of Famers Frankie Frisch, George Kelly, and Ross Youngs were also implicated.

+Dolan was reinstated by Commissioner Rob Manfred on May 13, 2025, along with other deceased players who were on the ineligible list.

 Personal life

-Dolan was born in Oshkosh, Wisconsin on December 23, 1889 to James T. and Bridget (Joyce) Dolan.
+Dolan was born in Oshkosh, Wisconsin, on December 23, 1889, to James T. and Bridget (Joyce) Dolan.
 He was the youngest of 7 children.
 His birth record indicates he was named Alvin, but a 1911 newspaper report says, "Albert J Dolan, commonly known and called as Alvin Dolan... ."
 He records his name as Albert James Dolan on his World War I draft registration card.

 On January 2, 1907, Albert J. Dolan married Georgia Simpson, daughter of Douglas J. and Mary (Abrams) Simpson, in Oshkosh, Wisconsin.
 The couple frequently wintered in Oshkosh during Cozy's off season.
-This tendency is evidenced by articles such as the following:

-"Mr. and Mrs. Albert J. Dolan have returned to Oshkosh to spend the winter in this city.
-They will reside at the home of Mr. and Mrs. Douglas Simpson, 1316 South Main street.
-Mr. Dolan is a member of the New York American league baseball team" (The Daily Northwestern [Oshkosh, Wisconsin], 10 Oct 1911).

 The city of Oshkosh was very proud of their native son and local papers assiduously followed his career.
 Articles such as the following were common: